cranechu/.emacs.d/README.md

 # .emacs
 my emacs configurations

-To restore the home environment, copy .emacs and .bashrc to $HOME.
+To restore the home environment, copy .emacs, .alias and .zshrc (or .bashrc) to $HOME.